 The importance of Avvo peer endorsements are plain common sense.
 If you see a laptop review that says, “This is the best laptop I ever bought!” you’re far more likely to check out that laptop than its competitor with no endorsements, aren’t you?

-However, in case you don’t want to watch the video, here’s how to request a peer endorsement on Avvo.
+Here’s how to request a peer endorsement on Avvo.
 It’s incredibly fast and easy, so there’s no excuse not to do it.

 - Navigate to your profile dashboard.